Nucleon Electric Dipole Moments in Paramagnetic Molecules through Effective Field Theory: Conclusions

-In conclusion, the EFT approach presented in this Letter allows one to derive the contribution from nucleon EDMs to paramagnetic EDMs in a systematic way.
-We have identified novel nuclear matrix elements that must be computed in order to interpret paramagnetic EDMs in terms of nucleon EDMs and, ultimately, in terms of hadronic sources of CP violation.
+The EFT approach presented in this Letter allows one to derive the contribution from nucleon EDMs to paramagnetic EDMs in a systematic way.
+We have identified the novel NMEs needed to interpret paramagnetic EDMs in terms of hadronic CP violation.
 While power counting arguments indicate that similar contributions would arise from potential and ultrasoft virtual photons, explicit shell-model calculations show that potential NMEs dominate because of the coherent contribution of most protons and neutrons in the nucleus.
-Experimental improvements of two-to-three orders of magnitude in paramagnetic molecular systems are needed to set competitive limits on nucleon EDMs.
-Finally, we have shown that ratios of paramagnetic-to-neutron EDMs can point towards the underlying mechanism of CP violation.
+Experimental improvements of two to three orders of magnitude in paramagnetic molecular systems are needed to set competitive limits on nucleon EDMs.
+Finally, we have shown that ratios of paramagnetic-to-neutron EDMs point toward the underlying mechanism of CP violation.